-This is a huge advantage over waiting for a survey e-mail to come in.
+This is a huge advantage over waiting for a survey e-mail to come in and is one of the quickest ways you can make more money.
 Here’s why you should download a survey website’s app if they have one:

 - You’ll receive push notifications of new surveys to complete (making you first in line to take them, thus reducing the chance of being disqualified)

 - You’re more likely to complete surveys on your phone in your spare time (think about the time you already spend on your device)

 - If you get notified of short surveys or a quick poll directly on your phone, this may be the only way you’ll actually participate in these types questionnaires